JaspreetSAujla/Escape_The_House/README.md

     Methods:
         __init__ = Sets the initial variables when the person object is created.

-        Bath = Runs the method for when the player interacts with the bath.
+        bath = Runs the method for when the player interacts with the bath.

-        Generator = Runs the code for when the player interacts with the generator.
+        generator = Runs the code for when the player interacts with the generator.

-        Safe = Runs the code for when the player interacts with the safe.
+        safe = Runs the code for when the player interacts with the safe.

-        Nightstand = Runs the code for when the player interacts with the nightstand.
+        nightstand = Runs the code for when the player interacts with the nightstand.

-        Desk = Runs the code for when the player interacts with the desk.
+        desk = Runs the code for when the player interacts with the desk.